Meeting-Doctors/ios-sdk-sample/README.md

     public let secret: String
     // If is `.development`, SDK will be comunicate with sandbox environment. if is `.production` interact with Production environment.
 Finally if value is `.staging` SDK wil be comunicate with staging environment.
 By default is `.production` public let environment: MediQuoCore.EnvironmentType
-    // videocall apiKey, if is nil, videocall feature is disabled. public let videoCallApiKey: String?
+    // If is `true`, SDK let perform the videocall flow.
+If is `false`, SDK will return an error when you try to request a videocall.
+By default this parámeter is `false`. public let enableVideoCall: Bool
     // call sound for videocall screen when professional is calling.
 File name must be the same for call notification. public let videCallSoundFileName: String?
 }